syncfusion-content/blazor-docs/blazor/datagrid/lazy-load-grouping.md

 When you enable lazy load grouping with the virtual scrolling feature, the Grid will render only the initial level caption rows in the collapsed state at grouping.
 The child rows of each caption will be fetched from the server and rendered in the Grid when you expand the caption row.
 The caption row expand/collapse state will be persisted while scrolling.
 In addition, for great performance, a loading placeholder indicator(masked row) is shown between the time of fetching the new data and binding it to the grid.
 Also, the same set of DOM elements is reused to improve performance.

-To enable lazy load grouping with virtual scrolling in the datagrid, you need to define the [EnableVirtualization](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_EnableVirtualization) property as true and the [EnableLazyLoading](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridGroupSettings.html#Syncfusion_Blazor_Grids_GridGroupSettings_EnableLazyLoading) property of the [GridGroupSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridGroupSettings.html) class as true.
+To enable lazy load grouping with virtual scrolling in the datagrid, you need to define the [EnableVirtualization](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_EnableVirtualization) property as **true** and the [EnableLazyLoading](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridGroupSettings.html#Syncfusion_Blazor_Grids_GridGroupSettings_EnableLazyLoading) property of the [GridGroupSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridGroupSettings.html) class as **true**.

 N> When `EnableLazyLoading` is enabled with `EnableVirtualization`, the [PageSize](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridPageSettings.html#Syncfusion_Blazor_Grids_GridPageSettings_PageSize) property of the [GridPageSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridPageSettings.html) class and the [RowHeight](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_RowHeight) property must be defined.